Billionaire (song): Production and release

 "Billionaire" was co-written by McCoy, Mars, Lawrence and Levine.
 The Smeezingtons were responsible for the music, production and played all the instruments on the track but the bass.
 It was played by Brody Brown and Charles Monez.
 Levine recorded and mixed the song at Levcon Studios, in Hollywood, California.
 Eric Hernandez played the live drums, while the drums were programmed by The Stereotypes.
 It was mastered by Chris Gehringer at Sterling Sound, in New York.

 "Billionaire" was first released by Fueled By Ramen via digital download in various countries on March 9, 2010.
 The single was serviced to U.S. contemporary hit radio on March 9, 2010, by Fueled By Ramen and RRP.
 On July 23, 2010, Fueled By Ramen released the Billionaire – EP that featured the single, "Bad All By Myself" as a bonus track alongside "Superbad (11:34)".
 Three days later, "Billionaire" was released in the United Kingdom via digital download.
 On September 3, 2010, the CD single version with "Billionaire" and the bonus track, "Bad All By Myself", was released in Austria, Germany, and Switzerland by Fueled By Ramen and DecayDance.
 On September 21, 2010, Fueled By Ramen released a deluxe single edition for digital download which contained "Billionaire", an acoustic version of the song, and the music video for it.
 A radio cut of the song, which replaces the word "fucking" with "freaking" and is 3:06 long instead of 3:30 was released.
+The track was also included on Mars's first compilation album, Collaborations (2026).